johnston9/shot-caller/TESTING.md

     Select Number "44" from the "Number 31 - 100" dropdown.<br>
   5. Click "Create" and the Character Fritz is added to the database with a Character Number of "44" and the form is cleared.<br>
   6. A success message displays saying "Character Fritz Aded".<br>
+  7. The Number 44 is no longer available in the Dropdown.<br>

 <p align="center"> <strong>Open the "Add New Characters" form and add Role "Fritz"</strong></p>